clobrano/pynicom/README.md

     -rwxrwx--- 1 root vboxsf  2115 lug  2 08:57 tests.py

-All commands have 1 seconds timeout as default, but that can be changed with set_timeout command.
-If a command does not return, stop it with CTRL-B
+All commands have 1 seconds timeout as default, but that can be changed with `set_timeout` command.
+If a command does not return, stop it with CTRL-B or CTRL-C

-## Highlight
+## Highlight patterns

-If you have installed also Raffaello module, highlight feature is enabled.
-You can choose a pattern to be highlighted in a choosen color (the available colors depending on the Shell)
+If you have installed [Raffaello](https://pypi.python.org/pypi/raffaello/) module, the highlight feature is enabled, and you can choose a pattern to be highlighted in a choosen color (the available colors depending on the Shell)

     (/dev/ttyUSB0 @ 9600) highlight GNRMC=>green

-this can be useful when reading NMEA sentences (serial_read)
+this can be useful when reading NMEA sentences (with `serial_read`)

-use 'show_highlight' to see the current highlighted patterns and 'remove_highlight' to remove a pattern.
+use `show_highlight` to see the current highlighted patterns and `remove_highlight` to remove a pattern.

     (/dev/ttyUSB0 @ 9600) show_highlight
             {'GNRMC': green}